kissmetrics/km-support/_posts/2013-09-11-move-business-faster.md

 <div id="wistia_i64qus5i5c" class="wistia_embed wistia-embed" data-video-width="640" data-video-height="400">
 </div>

-We can't show you absolutely *all* the ways our customers use KISSmetrics to be successful, but we can point you in the right direction.
+We can't show you absolutely *all* the ways our customers use Kissmetrics to be successful, but we can point you in the right direction.
 Check out:

-**[KISSmetrics Demo Account][demo]**
+**[Kissmetrics Demo Account][demo]**

 See how a business might set up its different *reports* (Metrics, Funnels, Cohort Reports, and People Searches).
 Go ahead and click on each tab to see the different types of reports.
 You can switch the demo to look at reports for different business types: